 - The next Floorspace and Employment Survey (FES) would be undertaken in May 2022.
-Preliminary estimates place office capacity at around 70 per cent, - In 2020, vacancy rates for commercial office space in Sydney CBD increased by 8 per cent (Statista, 2021), - Within Sydney CBD, the office jobs to floorspace ratio is expected to increase from 20 to 30 sqm per job due to social distancing, but may trend back downwards in the long term, - Outside of the CBD area, the commercial office ratio may change from 30 to 50 sqm.
-Retail ratios are expected to remain relatively stable.
+Preliminary estimates place office capacity at around 70 per cent. - In 2020, vacancy rates for commercial office space in Sydney CBD increased by eight per cent (Statista, 2021). - Within Sydney CBD, the office jobs to floorspace ratio is expected to increase from 20 to 30 square metres per job due to social distancing, but may trend back downwards in the long term, - Outside of the CBD area, the commercial office ratio may change from 30 to 50 square metres.
+Retail jobs to floorspace ratios are expected to remain relatively stable.